 If you are pursuing your doctoral candidature outside Sydney, you must complete a minimum of two semesters within the University before submission of your thesis.
 This need not be immediately prior to submission or a continuous two-semester period.
 Master's candidates must complete a minimum of one semester within the University.
 All candidates must be prepared to attend compulsory classes, progress review meetings, research training workshops and presentation seminars at the University.
 A full-time candidate is expected to work between 35 and 40 hours on the requirements of their degree per week for 48 weeks per year.
 A part-time candidate should work for a proportion period as specified for a full-time candidature over a proportionately longer time

-There is provision to spend time in another university or institution during your candidature and also to complete your candidature away from the University of Sydney.
+There is provision to spend time in another university or institution during your candidature and also to complete your candidature away from the Sydney Law School.
 If you wish to apply for time away or to complete your thesis away, the approval of your supervisor must be sought and the Law School informed of what arrangements have been made for your continued supervision.
 Supervision arrangements will be reviewed annually.
-Scholarship holders should check the conditions of their scholarship with the Scholarships & Financial Support Service before requesting time away.
+Scholarship holders should check the conditions of their scholarship with the Scholarships Office before requesting time away.
 Student visa holders should consult with the International Student Advisers.